 Finally, as a ginge, I'd regret it if I didn't add that Aloy somehow has no issue with the sun at all when I can't spend five minutes outside during the summer without turning bright red.
 I wonder if there's an audio log in there somewhere that explains this, because this one was straining my suspension of disbelief harder than any other conceit of the setting.

 7. What Remains of Edith Finch

 To say I was positively surprised is an understatement.
-This game has one of the most pretentious-sounding game titles I can think of, and is theoretically a Walking Sim, a genre I've steered away from for the most part because of how boring it seems.
-Then along came Edith Finch and turned into a shark that rolled down a hill, across a road and into the sea, before starting to hunt for seals and fishermen.
+This game has one of the most pretentious-sounding game titles I can think of, and is theoretically a Walking Sim, a genre I've steered away from for the most part 'cause I was afraid of being bored to death.
+Then along came Edith Finch's quick look, where a little girl transformed into a shark and rolled down a hill, and I knew I had to play this thing at once.

 The tradition in this genre is to go through an area like an investigator after the fact, rummaging through people's stuff or watching their ghosts have conversations with each other.
 And while Edith Finch absolutely does that a little bit, it does it in an amazing way.
 The location is a madhouse with a room dedicated to each family member that's ever lived there.
 In each room you find a document of some sort that tells the story of how they died tragically, theoretically because of some kind of family curse.
 And each of these stories is represented as a sort of tall tale, an interpretation of the story that makes it more bearable to stomach.
 And all of them are playable.
 And all of them look great.